Ebenezer Assifuah

 Ebenezer Kofi Assifuah-Inkoom (born 3 July 1993) is a Ghanaian professional footballer who plays as a forward for Malaysia Super League club Kedah Darul Aman.

 Before moving to Swiss club Sion, he played for Liberty Professionals in his home country of Ghana.
 Assifuah has been described as a striker with power and scoring ability.
 Although he naturally is right-footed, he has successfully used his left foot.

 Assifuah is a former Ghana international.
 At youth level, he played for the Ghana U20s.
 In 2016, he won this first cap for the Ghana national team, and was selected for the 2017 Africa Cup of Nations.

 Club career

 Early career

 Assifuah began his career with the Division One team Sekondi Eleven Wise where he attracted attention after scoring eight times in the Ghanaian Division One League.

-At the end of the 2011–12 Poly Tank Division One League, and after his success in the games of the 2013 African U-20 Championship qualification, Assifuah was highly sought after by top teams in Ghana including Ebusua Dwarfs.
+At the end of the 2011–12 Poly Tank Division One League season, and after his success in the games of the 2013 African U-20 Championship qualification, Assifuah was highly sought after by top teams in Ghana including Ebusua Dwarfs.